 Vitamin C is a water-soluble nutrient with multiple benefits, including boosting collagen production, diminishing fine lines, preventing UV damage, and improving skin tone.

-Now, it's been two weeks, and I didn't even need to wait the full month to see results.
+After just two weeks of using the brightening eye cream, I could see results.
 Olay's formula is enriched with a light-reflecting complex to not just help reduce under-eye problems but also brighten, which means it works instantly and compounds results over time.
 It's a perfect morning product to apply under makeup (or on its own).
 At first touch, it's cooling, and the gel-like formula feels incredible to apply.
 I like to keep it in the fridge for added de-puffing benefits in the morning.
 I dab it on lightly (the skin under there is super delicate), let it absorb, and move on to my next step.
 I have noticed a real change in the area beneath my eyes, and I am the first one to admit I never thought I'd fall so deeply for a drugstore product.
-But I did.
-And I think you should too.
+But hey, you never know.

 Barone CR, Boza JC, Machado PG, Cestari TF.
 Association between clinical characteristics, quality of life, and sleep quality in patients with periorbital hyperchromia.
 J Cosmet Dermatol.
 2019;18(1):230‐235. doi:10.1111/jocd.12549